microsoft/sqllinuxlabs/deploy_and_explore/readme.md

     `sudo yum install mssql-tools unixODBC-devel`

-5. Make sqlcmd accessible in your PATH by executing the following command
+5. Make sqlcmd accessible in your PATH by executing the following commands

     `echo 'export PATH="$PATH:/opt/mssql-tools/bin"' >> ~/.bash_profile`

+    `source ~/.bash_profile`

 6. Run a quick test to connect with sqlcmd by executing the following